jamesmh/coravel/Docs/Queuing.md

 Coravel has a shared interface `Coravel.Invocable.IInvocable` that allows you to define specific actions or jobs within your system.
 Using .Net Core's dependency injection services, your invocables will have all their dependencies injected whenever they are executed.

-### Create an Invocable
+### Create An Invocable

-To create an invocable, implement the interface above in your class.
+To create an invocable:

+1. Implement the interface above in your class.

-In your invocable's constructor, inject any types that are available from your application's service container.
+2. In your invocable's constructor, inject any types that are available from your application's service container.

-Make sure that your invocable _itself_ is available in the service container.
+3. Make sure that your invocable _itself_ is available in the service container.

 ### Queue It